 When it comes to soil, money trees are perfectly happy with any standard, balanced potting mix.
 They do best with a soil PH level between 6.0 and 7.5.

-Propagating is easiest from a stem cutting and will only take about 4 weeks to root.
+Propagating money tree is easiest from a stem cutting and will only take about 4 weeks to root.
 To propagate, simply:

 - Sterilize your pruning shears, and remove a stem cutting with at least two healthy nodes.